Why agent platforms care

 mcp://geoclear/verify_address+ tool version (when MCP-called) - agent_id

-- Identifier of the calling agent (when supplied; embedded in the receipt's payload)
+- Identifier of the calling agent (when supplied; embedded in the record's payload)

 - decision_id